 Of course, it's easy for the imagination to run wild with video-game style formations.
-When it comes down to brass tacks, however, the best football teams achieve when the quarterback position is the domain of a solitary player.
+When it comes down to brass tacks, however, the best football teams achieve when the quarterback position is the domain of a solitary player without Tebow providing a change-of-pace physicality at critical times.

-Even when Meyer won his first national championship at Florida in 2006 by utilizing the widely divergent quarterback talents of Chris Leak and Tim Tebow, there was never any doubt that senior co-captain Leak was the starter.
-There was also little doubt that the Gators would never have won that title without Tebow providing a change-of-pace physicality at critical times.
+Even when Mever won his first national championship at Florida in 2006 by utilizing the widely divergent quarterback talents of Chris Leak and Tim Tebow, there was never any doubt that senior co-captain Leak was the starter.
+There was also little doubt that the Gators would never have won that title